 Apply Ecological Psychology

-Viridis ecological psychology programs and outcomes focus on the Essential Employability Qualities (EEQs) most often cited by employers as lacking in the workspace: clear communication, critical and creative (out-of-the-box) thinking and problem solving, inquiry, ethical reasoning, collaboration, response-responsibility, professionalism, global citizenship, and lifelong learning.
+Viridis ecological psychology programs and outcomes focus on the Essential Employability Qualities (EEQs) most often cited by employers as needed in the workspace: maturity, clear communication, critical and creative (out-of-the-box) thinking, problem-solving skills, ethics, collaboration skills, ecological literacy, and psychological competencies.

 Where We Work

-Ecopsychology professionals work in a variety of professions that include consulting, education, coaching, where they provide their expertise to businesses, corporations, nonprofit organizations, institutions, government agencies, and industry.
+Ecopsychology professionals work in a variety of professions where they provide their educative skills and assessment expertise to businesses, corporations, nonprofit organizations, institutions, government agencies, and industries.
 Those with teaching experience (and a doctoral degree) may also become faculty at colleges and universities.

 Ecopsychology professionals may be employed by educational institutes, schools, civic governments, national and state park agencies, religious organizations, and medical establishments as ecopsychology educators.
 Or, they may be employed by housing, planning, and environmental agencies, or landscaping and architecture firms.